wJoenn/louisramosdev/content/blogs/send-mail-on-rails-7-with-gmail.md

 # Send mail on Rails 7 with Gmail

-### How to send mail with your gmail address from your Ruby on Rails application using ActiveMailer.
+<h3>How to send mail with your gmail address from your Ruby on Rails application using ActiveMailer.</h3>

 I was trying to implement Rails' ActiveMailer to send mail from a project of mine with my gmail address and I was surprised how what should have been a simple task ended up being a pain in the ass just because I couldn't find a recent and detailed enough guide on how to enable SMTP mailing with Rails.